Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 Human genetic and transgenic mouse studies have highlighted a potential liver-adipose tissue endocrine axis, involving activin C (Act-C) and/or Act-E and ALK7, influencing fat distribution and systemic metabolism.
 We investigated the bidirectional effects between circulating INHBC, which homodimerizes into Act-C, and adiposity traits, insulin resistance, inflammation, and cardiometabolic disease risk.
-Additionally, we examined if Act-C is an ALK7 ligand in human adipocytes.
+Additionally, we examined whether Act-C is an ALK7 ligand in human adipocytes.
 We used Mendelian randomization and in vitro studies in immortalized human abdominal and gluteal adipocytes.
-Circulating INHBC was causally linked to reduced lower-body fat, dyslipidaemia, and increased risks of coronary artery disease (CAD) and non-alcoholic fatty liver disease (NAFLD).
+Circulating INHBC was causally linked to reduced lower-body fat, dyslipidemia, and increased risks of coronary artery disease (CAD) and nonalcoholic fatty liver disease (NAFLD).
 Conversely, upper-body fat distribution, obesity, hypertriglyceridemia, subclinical inflammation, and type 2 diabetes positively impacted plasma INHBC levels.
 Mechanistically, an atherogenic lipid profile may partly explain the INHBC-CAD link, while inflammation and hypertriglyceridemia may partly explain how adiposity traits affect circulating INHBC.
 Phenome-wide Mendelian randomization showed weak causal relationships between higher plasma INHBC and impaired kidney function and higher gout risk.
 In human adipocytes, recombinant Act-C activated SMAD2/3 signaling via ALK7 and suppressed lipolysis.
 In summary, INHBC influences systemic metabolism by activating ALK7 in adipose tissue and may serve as a drug target for atherogenic dyslipidemia, CAD, and NAFLD.

 Original publication